-Malaysian Water Villages Show Tsunami’s Are Not a Common Occurrence in South East Asia
+Malaysian Water Villages Show Tsunami’s Don't Happen Often in South East Asia

 “There has been a water village continuously on this same site for around a thousand years,” our guide, Arthur Augustine told us.